 It was a desire to create something in Didcot which would pull people together, be welcoming to anyone regardless of faith or lack of it, age, race, ability or disability, and serve the local community which led to the formation of the Didcot Community Gospel Choir in 2009.
 Brainchild of Fr Edward Carter, the choir undertook its first public engagement in February 2010 at the Cornerstone.
 Since then the choir has gone on to raise several thousand pounds for both local and international charities including Didcot TRAIN, Helen & Douglas House, Kenya Children’s Fund, PACT, ShelterBox and the The Nasio Trust.
-We have also collaborated with two local schools, Northbourne Primary School in Didcot and Fir Tree School in Wallingford to help them raise funds, we have sung at the wedding of Paula and Rich Shurmer, at St Peter’s and English Martyrs churches in Didcot, Dorchester Abbey, Didcot Town Fayre and the annual Good Friday service outside Sainsbury’s, and we have performed open air outside Cornerstone arts centre.
+We have also collaborated with two local schools, Northbourne Primary School in Didcot and Fir Tree School in Wallingford to help them raise funds, at St Peter’s and English Martyrs churches in Didcot, Dorchester Abbey, Didcot Town Fayre and the annual Good Friday service outside Sainsbury’s, and we have performed open air outside Cornerstone arts centre.